 Hadley is played by Clancy Brown, who's best known to Western Animation aficionados as Lex Luthor in various DCAU productions.
 As of 2011, Mark Rolston, who played Bogs, is now Lex Luthor in a different universe.
 That's right - this movie features Lex Luthor beating up Lex Luthor.

 Captain Hadley had to get some sound financial advice from Andy Dufresne in order to keep a cash windfall intact, the kind of advice that Mr. Krabs would know in his sleep.
 Krabs certainly wouldn't trust a banker with his money.
+More hilariously, Hadley first doubts Andy's advice on account he was "that smart banker who killed his wife."

 It Was His Sled: Andy escapes from Shawshank prison using a plan he'd been preparing for nearly his entire sentence.
 He escapes by digging a hole behind a series of large posters he had with a rock hammer, smashing open a sewage pipe, climbing through "the length of five football fields" of shit, and spilling out into a muddy river in the middle of a storm, leading to his iconic Redemption in the Rain moment.
 The details of Andy's escape have been parodied and homaged several times, and the Redemption in the Rain moment is used in promotional materials, which even without context is not hard to guess the nature of.